What is a Medical Loan?

 2. Credit Score

 All lenders are required by law to carry out a credit search on a potential borrower before lending to them.
 Lenders will assess your credit score to determine whether you are a reliable borrower.
-Credit requirements differ from lender to lender, so some lenders will offer loans to people with bad credit, while others will have more stringent criteria.
+Credit requirements differ from lender to lender, so some lenders will offer loan applications to people with bad credit, while others will have more stringent criteria.

 3. Income & Employment